-Please rea d the following quidance to help you s successfully upload attachments and get maximum Please read the following guidance to help you successfully upload attachments and get maximum points: You must include a Document Description for each attachment you upload; if you do not, the Submission Summary screen will display a red X indicating the submission is incomplete.
-3. necessary. often produ files as a P We prefer that you use PDF files, though other file types are supported-please only use zip files if necessary.
-Converting electronic files to PDF, rather than printing documents and scanning them, often produces higher quality images and reduces file size.
-Many systems allow you to create PDF files as a Print Option.
-If you are unfamiliar with this process, you should consult your IT Support or search for information on Google or YouTube.
-4. Attachmen ts must match the questions they are associated with.
-5. Only uplo • • If you cannot read the attachment, it is likely we cannot read it either. - We must be able to read the date and time on attachments requiring system-generated dates and times, (e.g., a screenshot displaying the time and date of the public posting using your desktop calendar; screenshot of a webpage that indicates date and time). - We must be able to read everything you want us to consider in any attachment.
-Open attachments once uploaded to ensure they are the correct attachment for the required Document Type.
-Document Type Required?
+Please read points: the following guidance to help you succ essfully upload attachments and get maximum 1. clude a Document Description for each a Summary screen will display a red X ind attachment you upload; if you do not, the icating the submission is incomplete.
+2. You must up load an attachment for each document isted where 'Required?' is 'Yes' 3. necessary. often produc files as a Pri Converting electronic files to PDF, rathe es higher quality images and reduces fil rpes are supported-please only use zip files if r than printing documents and scanning them, e size.
+Many systems allow you to create PDF process, you should consult your IT Support or 4.
+Attachments must match the questions they are ass ociated with.
+5. Only uploa d documents responsive to the question rocess, which ultimately slows down the s posed-including other material slows down funding process.
+6. If you cannot read the attachment, it is likely we cannot read it either. - We must be able to read the date and time on attachments requiring system-generated dat times, (e.g., a screenshot displaying the time and date of the public posting using your deskt calendar; screenshot of a webpage that indicates date and time). - We must be able to read everything you want us to consider in any attachment. chments requiring system-generated dates and te of the public posting using your desktop te and time).
+7. Open attach Document T ments once uploaded to ensure they are ype. the correct attachment for the required Document Type Requ ired?
 Document Description Date Attached 1B-1.
-Local Competition Announcement Yes 1B-1.
-Local Compe 10/20/2022 1B-2.
+Local Competition Announcement Yes 1B_1 Special NOFO 10/18/2022 1B-2.
 Local Competition Scoring Tool Yes 1B-2 Local Compet 10/18/2022 1B-3.
-Notification of Projects Rejected-Reduced Yes 1B-3.
-Notificatio 10/19/2022 1B-3a.
+Notification of Projects Rejected-Reduced Yes 1B-3a.
 Notification of Projects Accepted Yes 1B_3A Notificatio 10/18/2022 1B-4.
-Special NOFO CoC Consolidated Application Yes 1B-4.
-Special NOF 10/19/2022 3A-1.
+Special NOFO CoC Consolidated Application Yes 3A-1.
 CoC Letter Supporting Capital Costs No 3B-2.
 Project List for Other Federal Statutes No P-1.
 Leveraging Housing Commitment No P-1a.
 PHA Commitment No P-1a.
-PHA Commitment 10/19/2022 P-3.
-Healthcare Leveraging Commitment No P-3.
-Healthcare L 10/20/2022 P-9c.
-Lived Experience Support Letter No P-9c Lived Experi 10/19/2022 Plan.
-CoC Plan Yes CoC Plan 10/20/2022
+PHA Commitment 10/18/2022 P-3.
+Healthcare Leveraging Commitment No P-3_Healthcare Le 10/18/2022 P-9c.
+Lived Experience Support Letter No P-9c.
+Lived Exper 10/18/2022 Plan.
+CoC Plan Yes SNOFO CoC Local P 10/18/2022